danjhenry/opencv-pythonbot/README.md

 * First run the setup.py script to set login info and the window name.

-* Then start the main script and do not minimize the browser window as it prevents windows from captureing the image of the game. for the best experiance use virutal windows for the scripted windows.
+* Then start the main script and do not minimize the browser window as it prevents windows from captureing the image of the game. for the best experiance use a Virtual Machine for the scripted windows.

 ## Deployment